First characterization of the scattering length distribution of vector meson interaction with deuteron: Introduction

 In 1997, the VMD model was used to study the photoproduction of vector mesons at photon energies of $3\sim30$GeV and to explore the space-time evolution of small-size quark-gluon configurations \cite{Frankfurt:1997ss}.
 This model predicted the differential cross sections of $\rho$ photoproduction and electroproduction off a deuteron at different energies.
 More recently, in 2018, the CLAS at Jefferson Lab \cite{CLAS:2018avi} measured a new set of $\omega$ photoproduction data off a deuteron at $ E\in(1.4, 3.4)$ GeV.
 Then in 2019, Ref. \cite{Chetry:2019rpw} analyzed this data in detail and presented a new set of $\rho$-$d$ differential cross sections at $E\in(1.4, 3.4)$ GeV.
 These experimental data provide a prerequisite for further investigation of the vector meson-deuteron ($V$-$d$ ) interaction.

 The absolute value of the scattering length characterizes the strength of the $V$-$d$ interaction.
 The scattering length of vector meson-proton $ |\alpha_{V p}|$ interactions has been extensively studied using VMD models \cite {Wang:2022zwz,Strakovsky:2014wja,Strakovsky:2020uqs,Titov:2007xb,Wang:2022tuc,Pentchev:2020kao,Wang:2022xpw,Strakovsky:2021vyk} .
 In particular, it has been shown that the scattering length of $V$-$p$ exhibits an inverse relationship with the mass (excluding $\rho$-$p$), which is $|\alpha_{V p}| \exp{(\frac{1}{M_V})}$.
-While there is an existing study \cite{Kolybasov:1972bn} that calculates the $\pi$-$d$ scattering length to be $-0.047$ fm by summing the infinite series of non-relativistic Feynman graphs, coherence studies on the scattering length of $V$-$d$ still need to be made available.
 In our previous work \cite {Wang:2022tuc}, we extracted the scattering length of $\phi$-$d$ ($ |\alpha_{\phi d}|$) to be $0.014 \pm 0.002$ fm, which is about seven times smaller than $|\alpha_{\phi p}|$.
 To further observe the behavior of scattering lengths of different vector meson and deuteron interactions, we aim to calculate the scattering length of more vector meson-deuteron interactions using the VMD model.

 In this study, we focus on calculating the scattering lengths of $\omega$ and $\rho$ mesons interacting with the deuteron.
 To achieve this, we utilize the considerable photoproduction cross sections of $\rho$-$d$ \cite {Chetry:2019rpw} and $\omega$-$d$ \cite{CLAS:2018avi} that have been accumulated through experiments.
 Furthermore, we also predict the scattering length of heavy vector mesons ($J/\psi$, $\Upsilon$) interacting with the deuteron.
 We discuss the implications of our results based on the size of hadrons and the extent to which they are embedded in the nucleus.